phylum-dev/documentation/docs/integrations/bitbucket_pipelines.md

     # Some lockfile types (e.g., Python/pip `requirements.txt`) are ambiguous in that
     # they can be named differently and may or may not contain strict dependencies.
-    # In these cases, it is best to specify an explicit lockfile path.
+    # In these cases it is best to specify an explicit path, either with the `--lockfile`
+    # option or in a `.phylum_project` file.
+The easiest way to do that is with the
+    # Phylum CLI, using the `phylum init` command (https://docs.phylum.io/docs/phylum_init)
+    # and committing the generated `.phylum_project` file.
     - phylum-ci --lockfile requirements-prod.txt

-    # Specify multiple explicit lockfile paths
+    # Specify multiple explicit dependency file paths
-    - phylum-ci --lockfile requirements-prod.txt path/to/lock.file
+    - phylum-ci --lockfile requirements-prod.txt Cargo.toml path/to/dependency.file

+    # Force analysis, even when no dependency file has changed.
+This can be useful for
+    # manifests, where the loosely specified dependencies may not change often but the
+    # completely resolved set of strict dependencies does.
+    - phylum-ci --force-analysis

+    # Force analysis for all dependencies in a manifest file.
+This is especially useful
+    # for *workspace* manifest files where there is no companion lockfile (e.g., libraries).
+    - phylum-ci --force-analysis --all-deps --lockfile Cargo.toml

     # Ensure the latest Phylum CLI is installed.
     - phylum-ci --force-install